al-habibi-1107/SL-lab-13/README.md

-# Backend---Posting-data-to-MongoDB-database
+# Backend--Posting-data-to-MongoDB-database
+Created a server using Express.
-Used POST method to post the given data to the cloud based MongoDB atlas.
+<br> Used POST method to post the given data to the cloud based MongoDB atlas.